This article explains the problems with wood burning and the solutions you can take to reduce the impact on air

 The government are phasing out two of the most polluting fuels, traditional house coal and wet wood, to help improve air quality.

 The ‘Ready to Burn’ logo has been introduced to help customers choose less polluting alternatives, dry wood and manufactured solid fuels.
 Read more here.

 We know that wood burners are cosy and nostalgic and that people have chosen them for environmental reasons, but we can all do our bit to reduce pollution in our home and neighbourhood.
 If you burn less, burn cleaner, burn better and burn different you’ll be reducing and avoiding outdoor and indoor air pollution and the associated health impacts for your family and community.

 Burn less: Reduce burning of solid fuel where possible, keep the use of stoves and fires to particularly cold weather and choose other heating options if suitable or available.
 Consider the amount and type of fuel or wood you buy ahead of winter months.

 We’re conscious there are households that burn wood to keep warm, and it’s important for your health and wellbeing to stay warm and well.
 If you do rely on solid fuel for heating, please use authorised fuels and exempt appliances, or consider switching fuels.

 Burn better: Use efficient appliances, such as DEFRA exempt, EU Ecodesign 2022 or ClearSkies mark, and service and clean them regularly.
 ‘Burn Right‘ in your appliance, including not shutting off air or allowing the temperature to drop.
-Consider the types of appliance you buy, where to buy them, how they are installed, used, serviced and cleaned.
+Read more here.

 Burn different: If possible, switch heating source to no or low emission fuels, such as renewable, electric or gas alternatives, which will reduce particulate pollution and can reduce carbon emissions.